balasubramanian1612s/library-management-system/README.md

 # Library Management System

-#### [](https://github.com/balasubramanian1612s/library-management-system)An web portal for automating various manual processes done by librarian.
+#### [](https://github.com/balasubramanian1612s/library-management-system)A web portal designed to to manage manual functions of a library.
+The software helps to manage the entire library operations from maintaining book records to issue & returning books.

 ## [](https://github.com/balasubramanian1612s/library-management-system)Abstract